JBroks/booksy-reviews/README.md

 **User Story 1:**

 - Solution: Any user can create their own account by using the register form.
 User has to provide username, email and password in order to register.
 After successful registration user can login in using the login form.
-When logged in user can explor all reviews, add their own reviews, comments and votes.
+When logged in user can explore all reviews, add their own reviews, comments and votes.

 **User Story 2:**

-- Solution: 'Delete Account' button in the profile page enables user to delete his / her account and all reviews, comments and votes added by that user.
+- Solution: 'Delete Account' button in the 'Profile' page enables user to delete his / her account and all reviews, comments and votes added by that user.

 **User Story 3:**